free-drones/drone_interactive_map/src/back-end/README.md

 ### Python dependencies
 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install all dependencies for this project.
-It's recommended to use a virtual enviroment for this project.
+It's recommended to use a virtual environment for this project.

 ```bash